 For webinars and video conferencing, this is often possible thanks to WebRTC.
-However, despite the amount of effort spent on the development of this software, it seems to not have met expectations by 100%.
+However, despite the amount of effort spent on developing this software, it seems not to have met expectations by 100%.

 High hopes were pinned on the WebRTC technology, but now we see that not only is it relatively dysfunctional, but it also does not provide complete protection of user data.
-For users who are worried about their privacy, an unpleasant discovery is that WebRTC detects their real IP addresses.
-At the same time, neither a proxy nor the use of the Tor network can help maintain anonymity.
+An unpleasant discovery for users who are worried about their privacy is that WebRTC detects their real IP addresses.
+At the same time, neither a proxy nor the Tor network can help maintain anonymity.

-Yes, you can still hide the IP address using various VPN services, as well as by setting up the TURN server.
+Yes, you can still hide the IP address using various VPN services and by setting up the TURN server.
 But in these cases, WebRTC will not work as expected.

 Also, what about corporate networks where the UDP protocol that WebRTC uses can be blocked for security reasons?
-For example, so that the browser, in principle, cannot access your hardware.
+For example, in principle, the browser cannot access your hardware.
 Do you resort to not hosting webinars at all?
 Or carry them out to the detriment of security?

-Well, first, you can use https://browserleaks.com/webrtc to check if this software is currently on your computer.
-Check the WebRTC Support Detection sections and you should see these lines: RTCPeerConnection and RTCDataChannel.
-In the event that these characteristics indicate True, then WebRTC is working for you.
+First, you can use this website to check if this software is currently on your computer.
+Check the WebRTC Support Detection sections, and you should see these lines: RTCPeerConnection and RTCDataChannel.
+If these characteristics indicate True, then WebRTC is working for you.
 If not, then the word False will appear.